surveyjs/survey-creator/docs/Creator-V2-Whats-New.md

 ## Native Survey Creator for Angular and Vue (Planned)

 The new Survey Creator includes native support for React and Knockout.
 We also plan to develop native versions for Angular and Vue in the future.
-For the time being, you can integrate the Knockout version into your Angular or Vue application as described in the following articles:
+For now, you can integrate the Knockout version into your Angular or Vue application as described in the following articles:

 - [Get Started with Survey Creator in Angular](https://surveyjs.io/Documentation/Survey-Creator?id=get-started-angular)
 - [Get Started with Survey Creator in Vue](https://surveyjs.io/Documentation/Survey-Creator?id=get-started-vue)

 ## Migration to the New Survey Creator

-If you already have a [commercial license](https://surveyjs.io/Licenses#SurveyCreator) for the Survey Creator or a [SurveyJS Pro subscription](https://surveyjs.io/Home/Buy?#surveyjs-products) and purchased them within a year of the new Survey Creator release, you can migrate to the new version now and without additional payment.
+If you already have a [commercial license](https://surveyjs.io/Licenses#SurveyCreator) for the Survey Creator or a [SurveyJS Pro subscription](https://surveyjs.io/Home/Buy?#surveyjs-products), and you purchased them within a year of the new Survey Creator release, then you can migrate to the new version now without additional payment.

 If your subscription has ended, you can continue using the old Survey Creator version as long as you wish.
 To upgrade to the latest SurveyJS releases that include the new Survey Creator, [renew your subscription](https://surveyjs.io/Buy#surveyjs-updates).